 Three everyday people with traumatic brain injury disabilities use arts to reconnect to a sense of identity, self-pride, and community and to assert their agency and autonomy.
 This feature-length documentary centers the artists’ narratives, creating complex portraits that go beyond the medical aspects of brain injury that typically dominate educational media on the topic.

 This film contains mature themes and adult language.
-Audio Description available on DVD and New Day Streaming.
+Three short films, each focused on one person in the film, now available on DVD and Kanopy Streaming.

 a "clear-eyed documentary....
 For all three subjects, art serves as a saving grace."
 Recommended. ★★★